 Machine learning allows algorithms to learn from data and adapt to new situations without explicit programming.
 It's like teaching the algorithm through experiences and giving it a strategy to learn independently.

-In the current scenario of digital transformation in insurance, AI/ML solutions are emerging as unrivaled frontrunners, propelling insurers far beyond just predictions and outcome forecasting.
+In the current scenario of digital transformation in insurance, AI/ML solutions have emerged at top, compelling insurers to do more than just predictions and outcome forecasting.

 Insurers can use it for classification, such as identifying images, making connections between data, and even generating new information.
 For example, machine learning algorithms can fill in missing data or generate the next frame in a video sequence.